 - Multiple Clients Support: RavenDB supports .NET, Java, Node.js, Python, Ruby, and Go platforms.

-- Support multiple Indexes: Intelligent auto indexing, powerful static indexes, and indexing performance and map-reduce visualizes help in efficient indexing
+- Support multiple Indexes: Intelligent auto-indexing, powerful static indexes, indexing performance and map-reduce visualizes help in efficient indexing

 - Clusters in RavenDB: Clusters offer high availability, cluster-wide tasks with high availability, dynamic data distribution, operational stability, and cluster-wide transactions.